mariomulansky/PySpike/Readme.rst

     print("ISI distance: %.8f" % isi_profil.avrg())
     plt.show()

-The ISI-profile is a piece-wise constant function, there the function :code:`isi_profile` returns an instance of the :code:`PieceWiseConstFunc` class.
+The ISI-profile is a piece-wise constant function, and hence the function :code:`isi_profile` returns an instance of the :code:`PieceWiseConstFunc` class.
 As shown above, this class allows you to obtain arrays that can be used to plot the function with :code:`plt.plt`, but also to compute the time average, which amounts to the final scalar ISI-distance.
 By default, the time average is computed for the whole :code:`PieceWiseConstFunc` function.
-However, it is also possible to obtain the average of some interval by providing a pair of floats defining the start and end of the interval.
+However, it is also possible to obtain the average of a specific interval by providing a pair of floats defining the start and end of the interval.
 In the above example, the following code computes the ISI-distances obtained from averaging the ISI-profile over four different intervals:

 .. code:: python